juchong/ADIS16448-RoboRIO-Teensy-Interface/README.md

 [Picture of PCB Here]

 ### Additional Libraries:
-This project requires the use of several libraries to properly compile.
+In addition to a properly installed/configured Teensyduino environment, this project requires the use of several libraries to properly compile.
 These are listed below:

 - [ADIS16448 Arduino Teensy Interface Driver](https://github.com/juchong/ADIS16448-Arduino-Teensy)
 - [EEPROMEx](https://github.com/thijse/Arduino-EEPROMEx)